Does Stripe Terminal support Affirm, Afterpay, Clearpay, and Klarna?

 Sign up for an account

-If you do not already have an Afterpay account, you will need to create one via the Merchant Onboarding Portal.
+If you don't already have an Afterpay account, you need to create one via the Merchant Onboarding Portal.

 Enabling Terminal devices

-If your business has multiple locations, or if you do not wish to do the test transaction, you will need to submit the following information: Store name, Address, Afterpay Merchant ID, Scheme name, Acquirer MID.
+If your business has multiple locations, or if you don't want to do the test transaction, you will need to submit the following information: Store name, Address, Afterpay Merchant ID, Scheme name, Acquirer MID.
 You can obtain the Scheme name and Acquirer MID directly from Stripe:

-From there, Afterpay will then be able to enable your Stripe Terminal for Afterpay Card transactions.
+From there, Afterpay can enable your Stripe Terminal for Afterpay Card transactions.

 If customers start experiencing in-person declines when using their Afterpay Card, please check that your MID is still enabled correctly.
 You can use this Formstack if you have any issues after onboarding, or if you’d like to update or expand your setup.
 For individual declines, please refer your customers to Afterpay’s in-app Help for further troubleshooting.